-When it comes to WordPress themes, less is more.
+When it comes to A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More, less is more.
 This is especially true when you’re dealing with heavy traffic.

 Find a theme that looks good and does what you need, without all the bells and whistles.
 You can always add extra functionality with plugins, if you need to.

-Here are a few of my favorite lightweight WordPress themes:
+Here are two of my favorite lightweight WordPress themes: